weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 form

-and the linearity of A allows us to compute Ax from the vectors Ax,, ..., Ax, and the coordinates cy, ..., ¢, by the formula n
+and the linearity of A allows us to compute Ax from the vectors Ax,, ..., Ax, and the coordinates cy, ..., c, by the formula n
 Ax =Y c; Ax.
 i=1